/_resources/js/dcsa.js

 Health Plan Employee Contributions

-For Full-Time Faculty: Eligible full-time faculty, academic staff and executive management who enroll in the Blue Care Network (BCN) will contribute 14% of the premium cost.
+Eligible full-time faculty, academic staff and executive management who enroll in Blue Care Network (BCN) will contribute a percentage of the premium cost.
 Contributions paid through payroll deduction, will be taken on a pre-tax basis.
-For those enrolled in the Community Blue health plan, a 14% employee premium contribution plus the difference between BCN and the Community Blue coverage will be deducted on a pre-tax basis.
-For more details please review the health plan contribution rates in the Employee Open Enrollment Guide.
+For those enrolled in the Community Blue health plan, the employee premium contribution plus the difference between BCN and the Community Blue coverage will be deducted on a pre-tax basis.
+For more details please review the health plan contribution rates in the Faculty & Academic Staff Open Enrollment Benefits Guide.

-Access to MSU Health Plan Coverage for Spouse or Other Eligible Individual (OEI)
+Access to MSU Health Plan Coverage for a Spouse or Other Eligible Individual (OEI)

-• If the spouse/OEI is eligible to purchase single health plan coverage for $1,500 or less, the spouse/OEI MUST enroll in their employer’s health coverage.
+If the spouse/OEI is eligible to purchase single health plan coverage for $1,850 or less, the spouse/OEI MUST enroll in their employer’s health coverage to be eligible for enrollment on your MSU health insurance as a secondary plan.

-• If the cost for purchasing single health plan coverage to the spouse/OEI is more than $1,500, the spouse/OEI DOES NOT have to enroll in their employer’s health coverage.
+If the cost for purchasing single health plan coverage for the spouse/OEI is more than $1,850, the spouse/OEI DOES NOT have to enroll in their employer’s health coverage to be eligible for enrollment on your MSU health insurance as a primary plan.

 During the next available open enrollment period for their employer's health plan.